zio/zio-http/docs/dsl/socket/socket.md

 The WebSocket API leverages the already powerful `Http` domain to write web socket apps.
 The difference is that instead of collecting `Request` we collect `Channel` or more specifically `WebSocketChannel`.
-And, instead of returning a `Response` we return `Any`, because we use the channel to write content directly.
+And, instead of returning a `Response` we return `Unit`, because we use the channel to write content directly.

 ## Channel